-Robert's practice focuses on counseling U.S. and foreign companies and trade associations on a variety of domestic and international antitrust and trade regulation issues.
-Robert regularly represents clients before federal agencies in Washington, D.C., as well as foreign governments and international organizations.
+Robert's practice focuses on counseling U.S. and foreign companies on a variety of domestic and international antitrust, foreign investment, national security, and trade regulation issues.
+He also counsels clients on government contracts and general procurement issues across all industries.
+Across these practice areas, Robert regularly represents clients before federal agencies in Washington, D.C., as well as foreign governments and international organizations.

 Robert earned his undergraduate degree from Boston University in 2001 and his law degree from The Catholic University of America, Columbus School of Law in 2004.